aditya2410/Atlys/README.md

 # **Web Scraper with FastAPI**

 This project is a web scraping tool built using the **FastAPI** framework.
-It automates the process of extracting product details (name, price, image, and discounts) from a specified e-commerce website and supports flexible configurations such as page limits and proxy usage.
+It automates the process of extracting product details (name, price, and image) from [DentalHall](https://dentalstall.com/shop/) and supports flexible configurations such as page limits and proxy usage.

 ---